 Preprofessional Admission.
 Students are admitted into the College of Nursing as "prenursing" students.
-Admission to ASU as a prenursing student does not guarantee admission into the Professional Nursing Program.
+Admission to ASU as a prenursing student does not guarantee admission into the professional program.
 Admission to the professional program is competitive, with the greatest emphasis placed on prerequisite grade point average.